 One step at a time

-Finding an effective remedy for urinary incontinence might take time, with several steps along the way.
-If a conservative treatment isn't working for you, ask your doctor if there might be another solution to your problem.
+Finding an effective remedy for stress urinary incontinence might take time, with several steps along the way.
+If a conservative treatment isn't working for you, ask your doctor if there might be a surgical option for you.